 - Ssi: Used formally to address strangers or strangers.
 Just being a suffix.

-– Nuna: It is a friendly, more intimate way, used only for women who are older than the man she is talking to.
+- Nuna: It's a more intimate, friendly way, used only for women who are older than the man she is talking to.
 It can be used as a suffix or also as a Vocative when addressing women.

 - Unni: Unlike Nuna, Unni is used in the same friendly and more intimate way, only it is used for a woman to refer to another, if she is older.
 It can be used as a suffix, but you can directly call someone with it.

-– Hyung: This is for men.
-A friendly way to address another man, as long as he is older.
+- Hyung: This is for men.
+A friendly way of addressing another man, as long as he is older.
 It can be used as a suffix, but you can directly call someone with it.

 What does Oppa, ajumma and ajusshi mean?